AlexMiranda16/Physical_Robot_Introduction_ROS2/README.md

 rosdep install -i --from-path src --rosdistro foxy -y colcon build --cmake-args -DCMAKE_BUILD_TYPE=Release
 ```

+As the instalation and configuration guide (REFERIR AQUI O GUIA NOVAMENTE) refers, you need to add additional packages to your workspace.

 Don't forget that in every new terminal opened, you need to source the setup script of this workspace.
 Alternatively, you can add the source command to the .bashrc file in a similar way to that shown in the intallation guide.